405 KAR 18:060. General hydrologic requirements.

-(3) Water from one (1) underground mine may be diverted into other underground workings according to the requirements of this section and as approved in the permit.
+(3) If water from one (1) underground mine is diverted into other underground workings, it shall be according to the requirements of this section and as approved in the permit.

 Section 10.
 Postmining Rehabilitation of Sedimentation Ponds, Diversions, Impoundments, and Treatment Facilities.
-Before abandoning the permit area, the permittee shall renovate all permanent sedimentation ponds, diversions, impoundments and treatment facilities as necessary to meet criteria specified in the detailed design plan for the permanent structures and impoundments.
+Before abandoning the permit area, the permittee shall renovate all permanent sedimentation ponds, diversions, impoundments, and treatment facilities as necessary to comply with criteria established in the detailed design plan for the permanent structures and impoundments.

 Section 11.
 Stream Buffer Zones.
-(1) No land within 100 feet of an intermittent or perennial stream shall be disturbed by underground mining activities unless the cabinet specifically authorizes underground mining activities closer to, or through the stream.
+(1) Land within 100 feet of an intermittent or perennial stream shall not be disturbed by underground mining activities unless the cabinet specifically authorizes underground mining activities closer to, or through the stream.
 The cabinet may authorize this activity only upon finding, as a result of evaluating a permit application, that:

 (a) Underground mining activities will not cause or contribute to the violation of applicable state or federal water quality standards;

-(b) Underground mining activities will not cause significant detrimental effects on the water quantity or quality of the intermittent or perennial stream; however, this paragraph shall not apply to any reach of that stream that is upstream of an impounding structure located within the permit area and within the stream channel;
+(b) Underground mining activities will not cause significant detrimental effects on the water quantity or quality of the intermittent or perennial stream.
+This paragraph shall not apply to any reach of that stream that is upstream of an impounding structure located within the permit area and within the stream channel;

-(c) Underground mining activities will not cause significant detrimental effects on other valuable environmental resources, as determined by the cabinet, of the stream; and
+(c) Underground mining activities will not cause significant detrimental effects on other valuable environmental resources, as determined by the cabinet in accordance with 401 KAR Chapters 5 and 10, of the stream; and

 (d) If there will be a temporary or permanent stream-channel diversion, it shall comply with 405 KAR 18:080.

-(3) Descriptions, drawings, data, and all other information required by the cabinet to make the findings of subsection (1) of this section shall be submitted in a permit application in a manner prescribed by the cabinet.
+(3) Descriptions, drawings, data, and all other information required by the cabinet to make the findings of subsection (1) of this section shall be submitted in a permit application.

 Section 12.
 Replacement of Water Supply.
-(1)(a) If the cabinet receives a citizen's complaint under 405 KAR 12:030 that the person's water supply has been adversely impacted by the activities of a permittee named in the complaint, the cabinet shall promptly notify the permittee of the complaint.
+(1)(a) If the cabinet receives a citizen's complaint pursuant to 405 KAR 12:030 that the person's water supply has been adversely impacted by the activities of a permittee named in the complaint, the cabinet shall promptly notify the permittee of the complaint.

 (b) The permittee or operator shall promptly replace the water supply of an owner of interest in real property who obtains all or part of his supply of water for domestic, agricultural, industrial, or other legitimate use from an underground or surface source, if the water supply has been adversely impacted by contamination, diminution, or interruption proximately resulting from the underground mining activities conducted after July 16, 1994.
 Baseline geologic and hydrologic information required in 405 KAR 8:040, Sections 12 through 16, and other relevant information available to the cabinet, shall be used to determine the impact of mining activities upon the water supply.

-(2) If replacement of a water supply is required under subsection (1) of this section the permittee shall:
+(2) If replacement of a water supply is required pursuant to subsection (1) of this section the permittee shall: